-- 1. Nature and formation of contract/Econtract.
+- Nature and formation of contract/Econtract.

 - 2. Factors vitiating free consent.

-- 3. Void, voidable, illegal and unenforceable agreements.
+- Void, voidable, illegal and unenforceable agreements.

-- 4. Performance and discharge of contracts.
+- Performance and discharge of contracts.

 - 5. Quasi- Contracts.

-- 6. Consequences of breach of contract.
+- Consequences of breach of con-

-- 7. Contract of indemnity, guarantee and insurance.
+- 7. Contract of indemnity, guarantee

+- and insurance.
-- 8. Contract of agency.

-- 9. Sale of goods and hire purchase.
+- Contract of agency.
+Sale of goods and hire purchase.

 - 10. Formation and dissolution of partnership.

-- 11. Negotiable Instruments Act, 1881.
+Negotiable Instruments Act, 1881.

-- 12. Arbitration and Conciliation Act, 1996.
+- 12. Arbitration and Conciliation Act,

-- 13. Standard form contracts.
+13. Standard form contracts.

-Contemporary Legal Developments

-- 1. Public Interest Litigation. - 2.
-Intellectual property rights Concept, types/prospects. - 3.
-Information Technology Law including Cyber Laws Concept, purpose/prospects. - 4.
-Competition Law- Concept, purpose/prospects. - 5.
-Alternate Dispute Resolution Concept, types/prospects. - 6.
-Major statutes concerning environmental law. - 7.
-Right to Information Act. - 8.
-Trial by media.
+- Contemporary Legal Developments Public Interest Litigation. - Intellectual property rights -Concept, types/prospects. - Information Technology Law including Cyber Laws - Concept, purpose/prospects.
+Competition Law- Concept, pur- - pose/ prospects.
+Alternate Dispute Resolution - - Concept, types/prospects.
+6. Major statutes concerning environmental law. - Right to Information Act.
+7. - Trial by media.
+8.

-Literature of the following languages

-NOTE (i): A candidate may be required to answer some or all the questions in the language concerned.
+Literature of the following languages Note (i): A candidate may be required to answer some or all the questions in the language concerned.

-NOTE (ii): In regard to the languages included in the Eighth Schedule to Constitution, the scripts will be the same as indicated in Section-II (B) of Appendix I relating to Main Examination.
+Note (ii): In regard to the languages included in the Eighth Schedule to Constitution, the scripts will be the same as indicated in Section-II (B) of Appendix I relating to Main Examination.

-NOTE (iii): Candidates should note that the questions not required to be answered in a specific language will have to be answered in the language medium indicated by them for answering papers on Essay, General Studies and Optional Subjects.
+Note (iii): Candidates should note that the questions not required to be answered in a specific language will have to be answered in the language medium indicated by them for answering papers on Essay, General Studies and Optional Subjects.